jfcloutier/karma_agency/notes/agency/policies.md

 When all goals of a CA are inactivated (rejected or executed), a new frame is started.
 For each goal that was executed, the goal with their associated policy is stored with what has now become the previous frame.

-## Observing executed policies as intent beliefs
+## Observing executed policies as attempt beliefs

-When a CA executes a policy it formulated, the execution of the policy becomes an *intent belief* in the next timeframe of the CA.
+When a CA executes a policy it formulated, the execution of the policy becomes an *attempt belief* in the next timeframe of the CA.

-The intent belief is given a predicate name unique to its construction (the conjunction of goals).
-The predicate arguments are the targeted belief and the desired impact that motivated formulating the intent belief's policy.
+The attempt belief is `action(Name)` where the name is unique to the canonical conjunction of goals and is determined by it (similarly to the naming of beliefs)

 The policy's construction is known to the CA but is hidden to observers (its parent CAs).

-The intent belief, like any other belief of the CA, is observable by a parent CA, and thus can be incorporated into the parent CA's causal model.
+The attempt belief, like any other belief of the CA, is observable by a parent CA, and thus can be incorporated into the parent CA's causal model.

-The CA remembers named intent beliefs (and their unique policies) for as long as parent CAs references them in their causal models.
+The CA remembers named attempt beliefs (and their unique policies) for as long as parent CAs references them in their causal models.

-When a CA observes a new intent belief in its umwelt, it requests an updated causal model.
+When a CA observes a new attempt belief in its umwelt, it requests an updated causal model.

 An executed policy is considered effective if it is picked up as a cause in a causal model of a parent CA.